realandrewyang/hs_math/README.md

-# Lisgar
-High School Projects
+# Python Projects

-This repository is mainly for projects created by Andrew Yang during high school (2014-2018)
+This repository contains a variety of Python 3 Modules that I made in high school to help me do my math homework faster.
+Topic range from analytic geometry, combinatorics, number theory, and more.